werayn/js-under-pressure/README.md

 ## Description

 Welcome !
-Js-under-pressure is a website to test, built with `Reactjs` and `NodeJs`.
+Js-under-pressure is a website to test your js skills, built with `Reactjs` and `NodeJs`.

 ## Getting started